vkbo/novelWriter.io/source/index.rst

          sudo apt install novelwriter

-* For more download options, including pre-releases, see the :ref:`main_download` page.
+* For more download options, including pre-releases and checksum files, see the :ref:`main_download` page.
 * You can also use the Ubuntu PPA on other Debian-based distros.
 See :ref:`main_install_linux` for more details.
 * Ubuntu pre-releases are available on the `Pre-Release PPA`_, by adding ``ppa:vkbo/novelwriter-pre`` instead.

-.. include:: generated/checksum_block.rst